A successive centralized circumcenter reflection method for the convex feasibility problem: Linear and superlinear convergence rate

-First, we need a lemma about manifolds \begin{lemma} Let $M$ be a $k$-manifold in $\re^n$, of class $C^r$, If the boundary of $M$, $\partial(M)$, is nonempty, then $\partial(M)$ is a $(k-1)$-manifold without boundary in $\re^n$ of class $C^r$. \end{lemma} \begin{proof} See Theorem 24.3 in \cite{Munkres.1}.
+In this subsection we prove superlinear convergence of Algorithms 2 and 3 versions of s-cCRM, assuming a Slater condition and a smoothness assumption: the boundaries of the sets $C_i$ are differentiable manifolds (of codimension $1$, due to the Slater condition) near the limit of the sequence.
+First, we need a lemma about differentiable manifolds. \begin{lemma}[Dimension of differentiable manifolds boundaries {\cite[Thm.~24.3]{Munkres:1997}}] Let $M$ be a $k$-dimensional manifold in $\re^n$, of class $\mathcal{C}^p$.
+If the boundary of $M$, $\bound(M)$, is nonempty, then $\bound(M)$ is a $(k-1)$-dimensional manifold without boundary in $\re^n$, of class $\mathcal{C}^p$. \end{lemma}